KittyGiraudel/site/_posts/2015-05-18-writing-in-sublime-text.md

 ### Markdown all the things!

 The first thing to know is that I, as most tech writers, use Markdown for basically any write up.
-Markdown is a terrific format for both writing (obviously) and reading, no matter whether it's been compiled to HTML or not.
+Markdown is a terrific format for both writing (obviously) and reading, no matter whether it’s been compiled to HTML or not.
 Because Markdown uses text symbols to represent content hierarchy (`#` for title, `*` and `_` for emphasis, `>` for blockquotes…), it makes it very convenient to read an unprocessed Markdown file.

 Sublime Text comes with a default Markdown syntax highlighter, although you might need some extra features if you happen to write a lot in the editor.
 For this, there is [Markdown Extended](https://github.com/jonschlinkert/sublime-markdown-extended).
 This plugin adds extra feature to the default Markdown highlighter, such as highlighting for any YAML Front Matter and sub-highlighting of fenced code blocks. _This_, is absolutely amazing.
 Basically, that allows you to have Markdown syntax highlighting in the current file **and** highlighting code blocks with their relevant highlighter (CSS, JS or whatever).